BitOMC/BitOMC/docs/src/inscriptions/rendering.md

 When upscaling image inscriptions other than AVIF, `image-rendering: pixelated` should be used.
 This is desirable when upscaling pixel art, since it preserves the sharp edges of pixels.
-It is undesirable when upscaling non-pixel art, but should still be used for visual compatibility with the `ord` explorer.
+It is undesirable when upscaling non-pixel art, but should still be used for visual compatibility with the `bitomc` explorer.

 When upscaling AVIF and JPEG XL inscriptions, `image-rendering: auto` should be used.
 This allows inscribers to opt-in to non-pixelated upscaling for non-pixel